 |

-Really...I liked the
+Really...I

-creative aspect...great work!
+on the creative aspect...great work!
 I am a sound engineer currently

 working and living in Mexico city...I used to live and work in